AdaCore/training_material/courses/fundamentals_of_ada/215_type_contracts.rst

 Invariants Are Not Foolproof
 ------------------------------

-* Access to ADT representation via pointer allows back door manipulation
+* Access to ADT representation via pointer could allow back door manipulation
 * These are private types, so access to internals must be granted by the private type's code
 * Granting internal representation access for an ADT is a highly questionable design!